someobserver/recurgence/math/11-synthesis/index.md

 The following features of RFT are quantum-analogous or quantum-native:

+1. **Semantic Uncertainty Principle:** The relation

+$$
+\Delta C \cdot \Delta R \geq \hbar_s
+$$

-1. **Semantic Uncertainty Principle:** The relation $\Delta C \cdot \Delta R \geq \hbar_s$ formalizes a lower bound on the simultaneous precision of coherence and recursive structure, directly paralleling the Heisenberg uncertainty principle.
+formalizes a lower bound on the simultaneous precision of coherence and recursive structure, directly paralleling the Heisenberg uncertainty principle.
 Qubits may be employed to encode this fundamental indeterminacy.

-2. **Superposition of Semantic States:** Semantic entities are represented as superpositions in a Hilbert space, $|\psi\rangle = \sum_i \alpha_i |C_i\rangle$, mirroring quantum superposition and enabling the representation of semantic ambiguity.
+2. **Superposition of Semantic States:** Semantic entities are represented as superpositions in a Hilbert space,

+$$
+|\psi\rangle = \sum_i \alpha_i |C_i\rangle
+$$

+mirroring quantum superposition and enabling the representation of semantic ambiguity.

 3. **Entanglement of Semantic Domains:** Non-local recursive coupling is naturally modeled as entanglement between qubits associated with distinct regions of the semantic manifold, supporting the simulation of non-classical correlations in meaning.